2010 Labor Day

 I can't think of a more enjoyable way to spend a holiday weekend.

 Epilogue: On a final note, the name Alex Garber, the gentleman who Cijo and I shared 1st Place with, rang a bell with me.
 At the time I assumed it was simply because I had run into him at a previous tournament.
 However, on the drive home that evening, it suddenly hit me...
 I met Alex at a local bookstore a little more than EIGHT years ago!
 We met in chess section of the store, and struck up a conversation.
-We then got together two or three times later, and played some casual chess games, right there in the same store.
-Eight years worth of time, (and just two or three get-togethers) was long enough for both of us to not recognize each other at all!
+We then got together a couple of times later, and played some casual chess games, right there in the same store.
+Eight years worth of time was long enough for both of us to completely forget about these casual games at the bookstore.

-I still have his old e-mails and I shot him off a quick note later that evening, congratulating him on sharing 1st Place with me.
-Fortunately, his e-mail address had not changed - he responded back almost immediately.
+I still had his old e-mails and so I shot him off a quick note later that evening, congratulating him on sharing 1st Place with me.
+Fortunately, his e-mail address had not changed and he responded back almost immediately.
 He still lives nearby and we have plans to get together for some casual games in the near future.
 I find out later this was the first tournament we both entered together.
+Small world.

 Maybe you should add author to your repertoire!